HieuJR/InventoryOnHandByLocationCustomAPI/README.md

 Once the project is built and synced, you can use the following steps to get started:

-1. Make sure you have an access_token to access these APIs below
+1. Make sure you have an access token to access the following APIs.
   ![Postman_oOahWkOvKl](https://github.com/HieuJR/InventoryOnHandByLocationEntityProject/assets/105049467/e3f36d04-8b63-47fe-85aa-5ad796d50a70)

-2. Test if an entity have been exposed in Dynamics 365 Finance and Opeations.
+2. Test if the entity has data or not.
   ![text_data_entity](https://github.com/HieuJR/InventoryOnHandByLocationEntityProject/assets/105049467/18b37153-5369-44bd-9e00-bcac3f4b6916)

-3. Test if an entity have data or not.
+3. Test if the entity has data or not.
   ![Postman_0Mw4o6KkBR](https://github.com/HieuJR/InventoryOnHandByLocationEntityProject/assets/105049467/d6fed7c8-0514-4d68-848e-2db796122bc7)

 ## Contributing